Alana L: 5k ("sovereign," part 1)

 My ex-pastor (September 13, 2020): "[The doctrine of God's providence] is a huge source of comfort to the people of God because it is a regular reminder that whatever's going on in our lives, even if it's painful, it is being directed by an all-knowing, good* and loving and wise heavenly Father, who does everything for His children out of His love."

 [*Just wondering, but where in Calvinism is the line between good and evil?
 When "good" looks and acts just like evil, can it still be "good"?
 How close does "good" have to get to evil before it stops being good and starts being evil?
-Or is any amount of evil okay for Calvi-god because he's a "good god" no matter what he does?
+Or is any amount of evil okay for Calvi-god because Calvinists still call him a "good god" no matter what he does?
 So while it might be evil if someone else does it, it's always "good" when he does it, just because?

 John Calvin (in Concerning the Eternal Predestination of God): "...
 God may be free of guilt in doing the very thing that He condemns in Satan and the reprobate and which is to be condemned by men...
 For what man wickedly perpetrates, incited by ambition or avarice or lust or some other depraved motive, since God does it by His hand with a righteous though perhaps hidden purpose - this cannot be equated with the term sin.
 Sin in man is made by perfidy, cruelty, pride, intemperance, envy, blind love of self, any kind of depraved lust.
 Nothing like this is to be found in God."